 The NCSX Acquisition Execution Plan (AEP) was issued and approved as part of the CD-1 approval process.
 Since its approval by the Under Secretary of Energy, Science, and Environment, the NCSX Project has followed the strategies and processes outlined in the AEP.
 The key feature of the NCSX acquisition strategy and planning is the procurement of critical components that comprise the stellarator core.
-The stellarator core includes the modular coils, vacuum vessel, conventional coil systems, base support structure, and cryostat.
 Procured components will be assembled by Laboratory labor into the completed stellarator core assembly.
-The modular and TF coils will be wound by PPPL.
-Although the design of the stellarator core systems will be led by ORNL, all major procurements for all systems will be placed by the PPPL Procurement Department.
+The modular coils are wound by PPPL.
+Although the design of the stellarator core systems will be led by ORNL, all major procurements will be placed by the PPPL Procurement Department.